katmore/napkin-notes/topics/science/scientific-rigor.md

 The important question is **what inference that particular evidence can support**.

-So the correct response isn't either:
+So the correct response is not either:

 > "It's imperfect, therefore meaningless."